andreaschrader/1stEDA_project/README.md

 ## ___Enjoy :)___ <br>

-*CC-BY 4.0 Andrea Schrader*
+*For all material form the neuefische template see LICENSE.*
-*For material form the neuefische template see LICENSE.*
+*Work on this assignment: CC-BY 4.0 - Andrea Schrader*